 The Great Lakes Bay Job Fair is a partnership between Delta College, the Great Lakes Bay Michigan Works!, the Michigan Department of Labor & Economic Opportunity - Michigan Rehabilitation Services & Workforce Development - Veterans’ Employment Services , and the American Legion Post #443.
 The event is free to job seekers and open to the public.

 The Great Lakes Bay Job Fair is pleased to announce our next in-person job fair.
-Employers wishing to attend the job fair on June 8, 2023 can register at Pioneer Job Board.
+Registration for employers wishing to attend the job fair will be open soon.

 In order to make the most of your time meeting with potential employers, it is important to be prepared.
 Preparation is the key to making a successful representation of yourself.
 Part of the preparation process is to review the employers who plan to attend.
 The following tips will help you before, during and after the job fair: